-Existing noise levels in this study area are generally controlled by transportation noise from the surrounding road network and existing rail line.
-The area surrounding the construction site is generally suburban and the nearest receivers are residential.
+Existing noise levels in this study area are generally controlled by transportation noise from the surrounding road network and existing land uses, including the Clyde MSF construction site.

-1.2 Noise catchment areas
+2.2 Noise catchment areas

-To facilitate the assessment of noise impacts from the project and to apply representative Noise Management Levels (NMLs) to all receivers, receivers adjacent to the Westmead Metro Station Construction Site have been divided into Noise Catchment Areas (NCAs).
-The Westmead site contains two noise catchments (NCA01 and NCA02).
+To facilitate the assessment of noise impacts from the project and to apply representative Noise Management Levels (NMLs) to all receivers, receivers adjacent to the Clyde MSF construction site has been divided into Noise Catchment Areas (NCAs).
+The Clyde MSF construction site contains three main catchments (NCA05 and NCA06 and NCA07).